-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Helmetta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Helmetta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Helmetta are a mix of both white- and blue-collar jobs.
 Overall, Helmetta is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Helmetta who work in management occupations (14.39%), office and administrative support (13.94%), and business and financial occupations (8.11%).

 Also of interest is that Helmetta has more people living here who work in computers and math than 95% of the places in the US.